Some of the projects Louvain Bionics is / was involved in:

 QUANTIFICATION DEVICE FOR THE LABIAL MOVEMENT

-Development of a new system for tracking the movements of the lips for the diagnosis and treatment of speech disorders and support in processing data collected with Matlab (CLOSED PROJECT).
+Development of a new system for tracking the movements of the lips for the diagnosis and treatment of speech disorders and support in processing data collected with Matlab (ONGOING PROJECT).

 REVALIDATION: EVALUATION PATIENTS IN ECOLOGICAL SITUATION